Does the local food movement have staying power? Probably so, if Wal-Mart wants it to.

 Yet another commenter aptly said the real question should be whether “Know your Farmer” program would survive if Kathleen Merrigan leaves USDA.

-Indeed, the USDA’s enthusiasm for local food issues appears to be driven by Deputy Secretary of Agriculture Merrigan, the one-time organic and alternative agriculture activist.
+Indeed, the USDA’s enthusiasm for local food issues appears to be driven by USDA deputy secretary Merrigan, the one-time organic and alternative agriculture activist.

 If Merrigan leaves the Administration or if the GOP wins the White House, the Know Your Farmer initiative and internal agency efforts will lose steam.

-In about three years, the Know Your Farmer, Know Your Food initiative might be looked back on as a short-lived exercise in food system engineering by progressive-minded political appointees at the U.S. Department of Agriculture.
+In about three years or so, the Know Your Farmer, Know Your Food initiative will be looked back on as a short-lived exercise in food system engineering by progressive-minded political appointees at the U.S. Department of Agriculture.

-Roberts pointed out that every U.S. agricultural product sold, whether it winds up in China or Chicago, has a local effect.
+Roberts pointed out that every U.S. agricultural product sold, whether it winds up in China or Chicago, has a local impact.

 In his prepared remarks, Vilsack said direct consumer sales of agriculture products doubled in the past decade to reach close to $5 billion in 2008.